iliao2345/iliao2345.github.io/blog_posts/arc_agi_without_pretraining/arc_agi_without_pretraining.md

 # What is ARC-AGI?

-[ARC-AGI](https://arcprize.org/) is an artifical intelligence benchmark [introduced in 2019](https://arxiv.org/abs/1911.01547) that motivates researchers to work on problems and methods that are key to the future development of [artificial general intelligence](https://arxiv.org/abs/1911.01547) (AGI).
-Many see it as a test that indicates AGI if solved, though this is not its original intention.
-It is a dataset consisting IQ-test-like puzzles.
+[ARC-AGI](https://arcprize.org/), [introduced in 2019](https://arxiv.org/abs/1911.01547), is an artificial intelligence benchmark designed to test a system’s ability to infer and generalize abstract rules from minimal examples.
+The dataset consists of IQ-test-like puzzles, where each puzzle provides several example images that demonstrate an underlying rule, along with a test image that requires completing or applying that rule.
+While some have suggested that solving ARC-AGI might signal the advent of [artificial general intelligence](https://arxiv.org/abs/1911.01547) (AGI), its true purpose is to spotlight the current challenges hindering progress toward AGI.
 Below are three of the 1000 puzzles:

 | Hidden rule: Shift every object to the right by one pixel, except the bottom/right edges of the object. | Hidden rule: Shrink the big object and set its color to the scattered dots' color. | Hidden rule: Extend the green line to meet the red line by turning when hitting a wall. |
 | -------- | ------------------------- | -------- |